 If you are specifically looking to install Java 8, Java 7 or Java 6 etc, you can use

 Install Oracle JDK in Ubuntu and Linux Mint

 Use the following commands to install Oracle JDK in Ubuntu and Linux Mint.
 Just a heads up, it will download plenty of files.
 So make sure you have good internet speed:

-If you want to install Java 8 and set it as default, use the following command:
+Similarly, if you want to install Java 16 and set it as default, use the following command: